 Lets get it out of the way, this thing is heavy — just shy of 20kg loaded!
 Miniaturisation was not a design consideration at this time.
 They are made from copious amounts of metal.
 It feels like it will last a very long time — and clearly has!
 It is easy to expand the capabilities of this machine.
 The side panel is easily removed to allow easy access to all the important stuff inside.

 It, of course, continues to be easy to expand and re-configure with two spare hard drive bays and a PCIe slot.
 I certainly don’t feel I’m missing anything at present and feel reassured by its physical presence.
 The older USB 2.0 ports are still fine for many peripherals, but for faster data transfer, there is a four port USB 3.0 PCIe adapter card.
 Simples.
-The only software feature that is missing that I’m aware of is Apple’s ‘handoff’ with files.
+The only software feature that is not fully implemented that I’m aware of is Apple’s ‘handoff’ with files.
 Much works, but not everything.
 For me, that’s less of an issue as my workstation is my working platform and I don’t look to work on e-mails or other files across different devices.
 For me, mobile devices are no where near professional tools as yet.

 There seems to be a desire to start forcing users to update hardware nearly as frequently as software, though we do already see this with mobile phones.
 This environmentally-unfriendly and consumerist focus is insane, not to mention unsustainable.
 I am already seeing many software companies updating applications, and creating new applications, that have been set up only to work on new hardware regardless of whether an older machine could run that software without breaking in to a sweat!
 For instance, apparently this computer, whilst technologically only around 5–7 years old, and has a performance well in to the upper echelons of the current Mac Pro’s, cannot run the small imaging application, Pixelmator Pro; a machine that crunches through 1GB image files in Photoshop, not to mention 3D work in modelling and GIS applications.
 Madness!
 It just demonstrates what a malign industry it is becoming, forcing you in to a constant cycle of hardware and software upgrades for no better reason than satisfying shareholders with increased profits.